-This document from N.C.
-State University describes pests of the tomato plant and the types of damage each can inflict on the plants.
+This document from NC State University describes pests of the tomato plant and the types of damage each can inflict on the plants.
 The pests are categorized by the plant part that is attacked (leaf, fruit, stem, root).

-Nematode Management in Tomatoes, Peppers and Eggplant
+Nematode Management in Tomatoes, Peppers, and Eggplant

-This comprehensive guide introduces plant parasitic nematodes and discusses crop production problems, symptoms and control measures associated with nematodes.
+This comprehensive guide introduces plant-parasitic nematodes and discusses crop production problems, symptoms and control measures associated with nematodes.
 This resource was developed by the University of Florida and sometimes uses Florida-based data and examples.
 The lessons and concepts explored, however, can be applied to growers in North Carolina and the Southeast.

 Greenhouse Tomato Insect Management

-Greenhouse Vegetable Insect Control
+Greenhouse Insect Management

-Insect and Mite Management in Greenhouses (PDF)
+Insect and Mite Management in Greenhouses

 The objective of this University of Tennessee publication is to assist greenhouse tomato producers in implementing a pest management program, starting with the basics.